suns-echoes/object-utils/README.md

 About project
 -------------

-Library of useful utilities for objects manipulations.
+The library of useful utilities for objects manipulations.

 Project commands
 ----------------